The Rowe House

 -

-The stove and glass door get extremely hot – please take care and keep children and pets away.
+The stove, chimney, and glass door get extremely hot – please take care and keep children and pets away.

 -